-If you are reading this article, you are probably wondering how to fit a door handle to a new door you have just bought.
+If you are reading this article, you are probably wondering how to fit a door handle to a new door.
 Fitting door handles may appear complicated at first, but it is an easier task then you think.
 Follow our handy guide to fitting interior door handles.
 But first, let’s make you aware of the materials and tools you are going to need.

 Step 1.
 Marking the Door Handle Positions

 Before you can fit a door handle to a new door, you will first need to mark regions to be drilled and cut.
 Mark your brand new door with the location of your handle.
 In general, internal door handles are usually positioned at a particular height.
 A typical rule of thumb is to mark the door 1000mm (1 metre, 39 inches) from the floor.
 Start by drawing a horizontal line on your door (handle side), 1000mm from the bottom as shown in the diagram below:

 Now you will need to mark the position where a hole will be drilled for your handle spindle bar (bar that connects both handles).
 The diagram and image below show you where to mark the position of the hole, on the line drawn in the previous step.
 Hold up the latch against the door, so that the face plate is flush with the door edge.
 You then mark where the spindle hole in the latch intersects the horizontal line you drew.

 You should drill a pilot hole where you have made the markings in step 1.
 For such a task, you need a 2mm drill bit.
 Below is a diagram of a drilled pilot hole for the handle location.

 Now drill over this pilot hole using a larger diameter drill piece.
 Your door handle instructions may tell you the exact size spade drill bit you need.
 It needs to be larger then your door handle spindle.
 When drilling, always keep the drill level to the ground.